vysogot/railsready-debian-lenny/README.md

 ##Get a full Ruby on Rails stack up very fast on Debian Lenny

+UPDATE: it also works for Debian 6.0x Squeeze

 This project is inspired by https://github.com/joshfng/railsready/ by Joshua Frye which refers to Ubuntu Server 10.04 LTS.
 Check it out!

 ##Run this on a fresh Debian Lenny install.